eerkela/bertrand/docs/source/content/api/atomic.rst

 Aliases
 -------
-See the :ref:`implementation docs <atomic_type.required>` for more information on how aliases are used.
+See :attr:`AtomicType.aliases` for more information on how aliases are used.

 .. autosummary::
     :toctree: ../../generated/